moefingers/milestown2/README.md

 - Owner of lobby cannot see other players in lobby
 - change themes to be by applied by css, (class on body) instead of apply to each variable in :root
 - wwhen owner of lobby leaves, lobby is deleted
+- Start game navigates to Network page
+- lobby leader starting game navigates to Network page for other players
+- navigating to Network page deletes lobby from list